To start the MySQL Cluster Manager agent on a given host running a Linux or

 default one-machine cluster named

 and start it.
-This option works only if no cluster has yet
+This option works only if no sites have been

 You can then connect to the agent using the mcm client (see Section 4.3, “Starting the MySQL Cluster Manager Client”), and to either of the MySQL Servers running on ports 3306 and 3307 using mysql or another MySQL client application.